MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 - DMFT needs to support interfaces - IMFDeviceTransform, IMFShutdown, IMFRealTimeClientEx, IKsControl and IMFMediaEventGenerator; IMFTransform may need to be supported if there is MFT0 configured or the next DMFT in the chain requires IMFTransform support.

-- On 64-bit systems that do not make use of Frame Server, both 32-bit and 64-bit DMFTs shall be registered.
+- On 64-bit systems that do not make use of Frame Server, both 32-bit and 64-bit DMFTs must be registered.
 Given that a USB camera might get plugged into an arbitrary system, for "external" (or non-inbox) USB cameras, the USB camera vendor should supply both 32-bit and 64-bit DMFTs.

 ## Configuring the DMFT chain